Mississippi River Basin Model: Current status

 In 2011 students from Louisiana State University received an Honor Award from the American Society of Landscape Architects for their project to revitalise the park and relaunch the model as a tourist attraction.

 Richard Coupe of the Jackson Free Press visited the site in 2013 and reported it as overgrown, but open to the public within Buddy Butts Park.

 A team from 16 WAPT News surveyed the site using the Eagle Eye 16 drone and reported it as overgrown, defaced, and with several pieces of the grid collapsing.

 Access is via the park entrance on McRaven Road, the model is next to the soccer fields.

-Friends of the Mississippi River Basin Model is a group consisting of local volunteers has started clearing out the model with the hope of opening it to the public.
+Friends of the Mississippi River Basin Model is a group consisting of local volunteers who have started clearing out the model with the hope of opening it to the public.
 The Libertarian Party of Hinds County also assists with this project.

 The model was designated as a National Historic Civil Engineering Landmark by the American Society of Civil Engineers in 2018.